 illuminate Education also recommends students to use their mobile phones to complete tasks and undertake research across the week, but this will be discussed with the schools to confirm student use.

 Students are required to wear their school uniform from Monday to Thursday.
 On Friday (presentation day), students are recommended to wear neat attire relevant to their business idea, or can continue to wear their school uniform, but this will be discussed with the school as the program draws closer.

 All sessions and tasks throughout the challenge are aligned with the Australian Curriculum.
-The challenge meets content descriptors the General Capabilities as well as English and Mathematics.
+The challenge meets content descriptors the General Capabilities as well as English and Mathematics amongst many other subjects.
 These are available upon request from illuminate Education directly.

 Our focus is to make the process as easy as possible, and we will discuss the program closely with the relevant staff to ensure it is a success.
 However here is a quick list to help start the advance preparations;

 - We’d like to have as many of your students participate in the program as possible, and this is why we are asking schools to let us know what week would suit them best.